Smithfield Sewer Project

 UPDATES AS OF MARCH 2023

 The Jefferson County Water and Sewer District’s Smithfield Sewage Treatment Plant and Pump Station Rehabilitation Project is currently in construction.
 The new floating aerators, UV System, and baffles have all been installed at the plant.
 The contractor is currently working on improvements to the nine pump stations, valve vaults, and force mains throughout the Village while the local electric utility works to bring upgraded power down to the WWTP site.
-The project is estimated to wrap up by the end of spring 2023.
+The project is estimated to wrap up by the end of summer 2023.

 UPDATES AS OF MAY 2022